AmpersandTarski/documentation/the-language-ampersand/terms/README.md

 ## Purpose

 The purpose of an term is to compute pairs that constitute a relation.
-We use operators to assemble terms from smaller ones, to express in formal language precisely what is meant in the natural language of the business.
+We use operators to assemble terms from smaller terms, to express in formal language precisely what is meant in the natural language of the business.
+The smallest term is a single relation.

 ## Description

 An term is a combination of operators and relations.
-Its meaning is a set of pairs.
+Its meaning is a set of pairs, which is in fact a newly created relation.

 ## Examples